 And don’t assume Powerbait is just for trout.
 Did you know that you can use Powerbait for catfish?

 A big part of a trout’s diet, in certain areas, is fish eggs.
-Trout are aggressive and will eat other trout eggs as a means of protein and a way for that trout’s spawn to successfully develop.
+Trout are aggressive and will eat other trout eggs as a means of protein and a way for that trout’s spawn to develop successfully.
 So, imitating those eggs can be super helpful.

 Not all fish eggs will match this fluorescent orange color, but a sect will be nearly spot-on.
 An excellent way to maximize your results is by doing some research and seeing what your local eggs resemble.
 You can do this relatively quickly through the internet and your local fishing shop.